k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 -  Detailed information on the number of copied and failed entities and Reference tables in a task execution.
 -  The hierarchical structure of the LUs and their entities.
 -  A sample list of copied and failed entities and Reference tables.
--  Search option used to search for an entity.
+-  Search option used for searching an entity.

 To display the Task Execution - Detailed Statistics window, click ![entities list](images/entities_list_icon.png) in the right corner of the **Logical Units Execution Summary** window.